AkBKukU/blenderAudioProxy/README.md

 By default, these are stored in the `BL_proxy` project proxy directory under a new `audio` folder as an ogg.
-Both the path of the proxies and the output format are configurable in the plugin settings.
+Both the path of the proxies and the output format are configurable in the render panel.

 ## Usage
 This plugin adds an option to the `Strip` menu in the VSE for "Audio Proxy".